-In the 1980s I honed my writing skills as a young journalist on the consumer magazine Which? in London before heading east to Tokyo, where I spent two and a half years learning the language and working as an editor and writer for a major financial news organization.
-At the same time I travelled Japan (later co-writing an award-winning guidebook to the country, as well as one to Tokyo) and Asia, scribbling notes and storing away ideas for travel features.
+In the 1980s Simon honed his writing skills as a young journalist on the consumer magazine Which? in London before heading east to Tokyo, where he spent two and a half years learning the language and working as an editor and writer for a major financial news organization.
+At the same time he travelled Japan (later co-writing an award-winning guidebook to the country, as well as one to Tokyo) and Asia, scribbling notes and storing away ideas for travel features.

-I first came to live in Sydney in 1994 on a year-long working holiday visa and quickly found the local media snapping up those stories.
+He first came to live in Sydney in 1994 on a year-long working holiday visa and quickly found the local media snapping up those stories.
 Entranced by Australia I moved back in 1998 and lived in the city until 2005.
-I'm now based back in the UK in Folkestone on the east Kent coast.
+He's now based back in the UK in Folkestone on the east Kent coast.

-Among the many titles I have worked on for Lonely Planet my favourites include Cape Town, Russia, Trans-Siberian Railway, Malaysia, Singapore and Brunei, Korea and the first - and only - edition of Istanbul to Kathmandu.
-My travel features have been published in newspapers and magazines around the world, including in the UK's Independent, Guardian, Times, Daily Telegraph and Royal Geographical Society Magazine; and Australia's Sydney Morning Herald and Australian newspapers and Australian Financial Review Magazine.
+Among the many titles he has worked on for Lonely Planet his favourites include Cape Town, Russia, Trans-Siberian Railway, Malaysia, Singapore and Brunei, Korea and the first - and only - edition of Istanbul to Kathmandu.
+His travel features have been published in newspapers and magazines around the world, including in the UK's Independent, Guardian, Times, Daily Telegraph and Royal Geographical Society Magazine; and Australia's Sydney Morning Herald and Australian newspapers and Australian Financial Review Magazine.

 Tokyo, Cape Town, St Petersburg, Provincetown, Seoul, Lake District, Sydney